If you can't find answers to your questions below, email us and we'll add the info.

 We do understand though that a whole weekend eating out, especially as a family, can be expensive, so if you do bring food in, please do it discreetly and in the form of snacks rather than a McDonalds or Burger King etc. If you are bringing some food in, we ask that you respect our food vendors and eat at least one of your meals a day from them.

-Last year we introduced a new alcohol rule, bringing us in-line with many other festivals.
+At our last festival we introduced a new alcohol rule, bringing us in-line with many other festivals.
 Our main arena (the whole inside area where the festival runs) is NOT allowed to have alcohol brought in, and there will be bag searches at each entry point.
 You are however allowed alcohol (within reason) into the camping areas, but are ONLY permitted in there if you have a camping wristband.
 Our bar prices are way lower than the average festival prices and as we run them, 100% of the profits go back to our charity, School in a Bag.

 Only sealed bottles will be allowed in via the entry points (we have running water on-site and water at the bars so water bottles can be easily filled up).